O5Hertz/DRRR-BOT/README.md

 #### GitHub Actions
 This repository uses GitHub Actions for automated building.
 Every push to the main branch triggers a build workflow that:
-1. Sets up the required environment (JDK 17, Android SDK, Ant)
+1. Sets up the required environment (JDK 17, Android SDK)
-2. Configures the Android project with proper SDK paths
-3. Builds the APK using Ant
+2. Builds the APK using Gradle (preferred) or Ant
-4. Uploads the built APK as an artifact
+3. Uploads the built APK as an artifact

+There are two build workflows available:
+1. `build.yml` - Uses Ant build system
+2. `build-gradle.yml` - Uses Gradle build system (recommended)

-The build process may take several minutes to complete.
+The Gradle build process may take several minutes to complete.
 If the build fails, check the GitHub Actions logs for detailed error information.

 ### Usage